Last Updated on January, 2024 by Edison

-B vitamins are essential for a proper mental health.
+Foods high in B vitamins – are essential for proper mental health.
 They have a reputation as “the anti-stress vitamins.
-They work together with tryptophan and zinc are essential for the optimal production of serotonin.
+They work together with tryptophan and zinc is essential for the optimal production of serotonin.

 Foods high in magnesium.
 A lack of magnesium can cause stress, anxiety, and insomnia.
 It is a vital mineral for our body, yet most of the people are deficient.
 Stress can also decrease the magnesium levels in your body.

 More stress less magnesium.
 Magnesium can help reduce stress and it’s a great mineral for fighting anxiety.